v-gb/ocamlmig/doc/using.md

     ```

     The advantage of this version is that the replacement expression is typechecked,
     and is checked to have a type that's unifiable with the original identifier.
 The
-    main disadvantage is that any desugaring in the compiler will affect the
-    replacement expression.
-This syntax may be removed if this drawback can't be fixed.
+    downside is that the annotated code maybe need more dependencies to compile.

 ### Attribute syntax